-The gelatinous broth is great to use for stews, soups, sauces and even for boiling vegetables.
+The gelatinous broth is great to use for stews, soups, sauces, and even for boiling vegetables.
 People who don’t follow a grain-free diet can also use broth instead of water to prepare rice, sprouted beans, and quinoa.

 When prepared properly, broth made from grass-fed cow feet, knuckle bones, oxtail, chicken heads/feet, etc.., contains a great number of minerals (magnesium, silicon, sulfur, calcium, phosphorus ) that are easily absorbed by our body and work wonders for healing and sealing our gut according to Dr. Natasha Campbell-McBride.

 Broth also contains the “broken down material from cartilage and tendons–stuff like chondroitin sulphates and glucosamine, now sold as expensive supplements for arthritis and joint pain.”
 Source

-At home when I am able to, I make about 15 quarts of broth every two to three weeks.
+At home when I am able to, I make about 15 quarts of broth every two weeks.
 I use my secret elixir for everything you can think of, even for making homemade pet food.
-People with MCAS should be careful however as bone broth is a high histamine food and can cause reactions.
+People with MCAS should be careful however as broth made from pastured animal parts is a high histamine food and can cause reactions.
 I’ve seen this a lot with families living in mold and also those dealing with Lyme disease.

 Now back to the oxtail.
 After you stew it you will be left with lots of yummy broth.
 Once refrigerated the broth will turn into gelatin due to the high collagen content in the oxtail.

 To make a delicious oxtail stew here is what you will need.
 Note that this is not a detailed (set-in-stone) recipe, so feel free to add and make adjustments as you go.

 3 pounds grass-fed oxtail

 1 pound organic carrots (chopped thick)

-1 cup chopped herbs (fennel, thyme, onions, garlic, scallions)
+1 cup chopped herbs I like using fennel, thyme, onions, garlic, and scallions

 2 Tbsp homemade curry or store-bought